Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Framework

-We note that while we state Assumption~\ref{Assumption:perfect matching} in terms of approximate exact covariate matching, the underlying idea is similar to the exact matching case, where the condition becomes $ \boldsymbol{W}\!_i = \boldsymbol{W}\!_{\mathcal{M}(i)} \ \text{for all } i \in \mathcal{T}$.
-With such exact covariate matching, the matched variable $\boldsymbol{W}$ for the matched group control group ($M_i = 1$) will be ``perfectly'' equivalent to the treatment group's $\boldsymbol{W}$, i.e., perfect matching allows us to ignore the matching indicator and we have $\boldsymbol{W} \mid M_i = 1 \overset{d}{=} \boldsymbol{W} \mid Z_i = 1.$ Approximate exact covariate matching generalizes this idea with aggregate matching discrepancy vanishing in the limit, thus all the aforementioned statements are exactly true asymptotically.
-Also, when matching on the pre-treatment outcome in addition to observed covariates, Assumption \ref{Assumption:perfect matching} implies that only the post-treatment difference remains.
+The idea behind the matching DiD estimator is to fit the DiD estimator according to a matched data.
+When matching on the pre-treatment outcome in addition to observed covariates, the (asymptotically) close-to-perfect matching assumption implies that only the post-treatment difference remains.
 As a result, $\hat{\tau}_{\text{DiD}}^{\boldsymbol{X},Y_{0}}$ collapses the panel structure and ignores the second ``difference'' in a DiD estimator.
 This phenomenon was extensively discussed in Section 4 of \cite{ham2024benefits}, where they show a critical trade-off.
 We will explore this tradeoff further in Section~\ref{section: univariate results: match on both}.

+For the purpose of illustrating the primary insights related to sample size tradeoffs, we further impose a one-to-one matching framework, i.e., $M=1$.
+Although we acknowledge there are many popular variants of one-to-one matching, we believe the main insights from our paper carry through.
+Ultimately, the key consideration is the tradeoff in effective sample size: even if one considers alternative matching schemes such as one-to-many or weighting based matching methods, it may increase the nominal samples (at the cost of match quality) but the effective sample size still decreases, recovering our main insights.
+Therefore, we present results based on the following matching procedure, denoted by $\mathcal{M}$: \begin{definition}[\textbf{Matching Algorithm $\mathcal{M}$}] Let $\mathcal{M}$ denote an (asymptotically) close-to-perfect one-to-one nearest neighbor matching procedure without replacement. \end{definition}

+We now establish the consistency of the DiD and matching DiD estimators, showing that they converge in probability to the corresponding limiting expected values in \cite{ham2024benefits}. \begin{theorem}[\textbf{Consistency of DiD and Matching DiD Estimators}] Assume the data-generating process (DGP) for $\{ \{Y_{i,t}\}_{t=0}^{T}, Z_i, \boldsymbol{\theta}_i, \boldsymbol{X}_i \}_{i=1}^{n}$ follows the linear equation structural model in Equation~\eqref{eq:LSEM} with $T=1$.
+Furthermore, suppose this DGP together with a matching procedure $\mathcal{M}$ under Definition \ref{Matching: near-perfect one-to-one matching without replacement}, satisfy Assumptions \ref{Assumption: RDGP}-\ref{Assumption:boundedness}.
+Then we have